opennetworkinglab/aether-docs/testing/aether-roc-tests.rst

 This can be done with the use of Helm (see instructions on `this page <https://docs.onosproject.org/onos-docs/docs/content/developers/deploy_with_helm/>`_).

-Additionally, it is necessary to add the sdran chart repo with the following command:
+Additionally, it is necessary to add the SD-RAN chart repo with the following command:

 .. code-block:: shell

     helm repo add sdran --username USER --password PASSWORD https://sdrancharts.onosproject.org

-where USER and PASSWORD can be obtained from the Aether Login Information file, which is accessibble to the ``onfstaff`` group.
+where USER and PASSWORD can be obtained from the Aether Login Information file, which is accessible to the ``onfstaff`` group.

-Finally, the ROC GUI tests are running on the Firefox browser, so it is nesessary to have the Firefox browser and the Firefox web driver (geckodriver) installed on the system in order to run these tests.
+Finally, the ROC GUI tests are running on the Firefox browser, so it is necessary to have the Firefox browser and the Firefox web driver (``geckodriver``) installed on the system in order to run these tests.

 Running the ROC API tests
 -------------------------
 Follow the steps below to access the ROC API:

-1. Deploy the aether-roc-umbrella chart from the sdran repo with the following command:
+1. Deploy the ``aether-roc-umbrella`` chart from the SD-RAN repo with the following command:

 .. code-block:: shell